danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 - Base on the assigned reading from Bucher, can you list out some of the properties of algorithms?
 Why is it both technical and social?

+- We have discussed rule-based systems in Chapter 6 - Auto Generator, how is that different from procedures in this chapter?

 ## Flow Chart

 Conventionally, each step in a flow chart is represented by a symbol and connecting lines that guide towards a certain output progressively[^flowchart3].
 The symbols that are used in a flow chart are shapes and each shape has different meaning:

 - Oval: Indicate the start or end points of a program/system.
+(But this needs to think about if all programs have an end?)
 - Rectangle: Represent the process steps.
 - Diamond: Show the decision points with yes and no branches.
 - Arrow: Act as a connector to show the relationship and sequence, but sometimes an arrow might be returned the the previous process especially showing the repetition and loops.